Overview of Views¶

 Joining data from two or more tables.

 Although a materialized view is named as though it were a type of view, in many ways it behaves more like a table.
 A materialized view’s results are stored, almost as though the results were a table.
-This allows faster access, but requires storage space and active maintenance, both of which have a cost in credits.
+This allows faster access, but requires storage space and active maintenance, both of which incur additional costs.

 For more details, see Working with Materialized Views.